Dr Lisa Morgan, North Hertfordshire Psychology Services

 - To take part in therapy sessions that are flexible.
 They can be based on dialogue alone if that is what you feel you need to support you.
 They can also be both reflective and practical, and with new approaches or strategies to try putting into practice between sessions.
 The approach is flexible according to need.

-I am a qualified and experienced HCPC Registered Clinical Psychologist, with a clinic in the heart of the town centre of beautiful Hitchin, North Hertfordshire.
+I am a qualified and experienced HCPC Registered Clinical Psychologist.
+I am currently operating a phone and video call clinic in light of Covid-19.
+When I resume a face to face clinic, I will see clients at a clinic in the heart of the town centre of beautiful Hitchin, North Hertfordshire.
 The NHPS clinic is a 15-minute walk from Hitchin train station, and 2 minutes walk from the nearest bus stops which serve routes to local towns including Letchworth, Stevenage, and Luton.
 If you are driving, Hitchin is a few miles from both the A1M and the M1, and there are a number of pay and display parking options within a few minute's walk of the clinic.

 How to choose a Clinical Psychologist